zkFold/user-docs/docs/symbolic/smart-contracts/symbolic-ledger.md

-# Symbolic L2 Ledger Type Library
+# ZK Smart Contracts on the Symbolic Ledger